Tips for Learning Medical Terminology Fast

 2. Ask Your Instructors Questions

-You can write down every fact about Guillain Barre syndrome and appendicitis, but it won’t make any difference if you’re missing crucial pieces of information.
+Write all the facts you know about Guillain Barre syndrome and appendicitis.
+However, this won’t help if some details are missing.
 Professors are there to guide your academic experience, so always be sure to consider them a valuable resource.

 3. Take Excellent Notes